kannanjayachandran/C-PROGRAMMING/README.md

 # C

-## This repository contains all the projects I create along with the practice sets I have done in C language.
-This repository is created only for the purpose of learning programming with C, hence it would only contains basic Data structures and algorithms in C along with some small Projects.
+This repository contains the source code for programs written in the C programming language.
+It is a collection of programs that I have written for my own learning purpose.
+It would contain some basic programs, implementation of some data structures and algorithms, and some projects.